tawnycat/hangman-game/README.md

 ![playing the game](assets/images/abouttowin.PNG)

-Once you win, the photo on the left hand side will change to match the star that you guessed.
+Once you win, the photo on the left hand side will change to match the star that you guessed and a new star to guess will be generated.

 ![winner](assets/images/winner.PNG)